Operational Amplifier, Op Amp Gain & Gain Equations

 The two simplest examples of op am circuits using feedback are the formats for inverting and non-inverting amplifiers.

 The circuit for the inverting op-amp circuit is shown below.
 This circuit has the output 180 degrees out of phase with the input and also provides a virtual earth input.

 Basic inverting operational amplifier circuit

-It is easy to derive the calculation for the op-amp gain.
+It is easy to derive the op-amp gain equation.
 The input to the op-amp itself draws no current and this means that the current flowing in the resistors R1 and R2 is the same.
 Using ohms law Vout /R2 = -Vin/R1.
 Hence the voltage gain of the circuit Av can be taken as: